 - 1 Open the System>Sys Config menu.

 - 2 Set Remote Mgmt=No.

-- 3 Save your changes.
+- 3 Exit and save your changes.

 For related information on remote management, see the chapter on system administration in the MAX ISP and Telecommuting Configuration Guide.

 Password-protecting Telnet access